 Dual Degree with M.U.D. in Urban Design

-Student have the opportunity to complete a dual degree program with the M.U.D. degree in Urban Design and the M.Arch. degree in Architecture.
+Students have the opportunity to complete a dual degree program with the M.U.D. degree in Urban Design and the M.Arch. degree in Architecture.
 A separate application must be submitted for each program.
 Students can view admission requirements for each program on their respective catalog page.
+Students in the M.Arch. degree must be declared in the Accelerated Track concentration to be admitted to the dual degree.

 This dual degree program prepares students to enter the profession of architecture by stimulating the growth of technical knowledge and design creativity.
 It fosters the refinement of design skills acquired in undergraduate programs and offers a broad exposure to professional issues and knowledge related to urban design.